Strategic Communications and Journalism

 Director of Communications, Office of Communication Services

 Duke University, Durham, North Carolina – November 2004 to present

-At Duke University, Leanora Minai directs the award-winning print and online news publications for employees as Director of Communications for the Office of Communication Services.
-In her role, she also develops strategic communication plans for central administrative units and serves on the crisis and emergency communications team.
-She is editor-in-chief of the print publication, Working@Duke, and the digital publication, Duke Today Working@Duke, both of which have received national recognition:
+At Duke University, I direct the award-winning print and online news publications for 38,000 employees as Director of Communications for the Office of Communication Services.
+As part of my role, I also develop strategic communication plans, oversees social media and serve on Duke's emergency management steering committee.
+I serve as the editor-in-chief of the print publication, Working@Duke, and the digital publication, Duke Today Working@Duke, both of which have received national recognition:

 - Gold award, Circle of Excellence, Periodical Staff Writing for Internal Audiences from the Council for Advancement and Support of Education, Working@Duke: 2012, 2011, 2009, 2008 and 2007